TWBug/GoldCardHenge/content/why-taiwan/how-to-choose-professional-networking-events-in-taipei.en.md

 ## General Directories to Get Started

-From general purposed to specific-function website, there are some website you could find events and activities in Taiwan.
+Whether you're looking for leisure activities or professional networking events, there are several websites you can visit to get involved and stay connected with your local community.

 * General: